myConsciousness/myConsciousness/README.md

 My main motto is <strong>to make the world more diverse and efficient</strong>.
 I hope to fulfill this goal through useful open source development and app development.
 If you are interested in my activities, please contact me! <strong>Pull requests for libraries in the repositories I'm developing are also welcome!</strong>

+Finally, I like to drive and visit places rich in nature, and I get most of my inspiration for programming from natural systems.
+I also like to grow plants and often do gardening.

 </p>

 </br>